AliDehbansiahkarbon/AzureBlobStorageClientLibrary/README.md

-# Azure Data Storage client library for Embarcadero Delphi.
+# Tiny Azure Data Storage client library for Embarcadero Delphi.

 A super easy-to-use library to work with Azure storage using Embarcadero Delphi.
 No need for documentation! just read the code, it will speak by itself!